dfanchon/federation/gateway-js/CLOUDFLARE_WORKER_COMPATIBILITY.md

         response.http?.headers.get('cache-control'),
       );

-      // If the subgraph does not specify a max-age, we assume its response (and
-      // thus the overall response) is uncacheable.
-(If you don't like this, you
-      // can tweak the `cache-control` header in your `didReceiveResponse`
-      // method.)
       const hint: GatewayCacheHint = { maxAge: 0 };
       const maxAge = parsed['max-age'];
       if (typeof maxAge === 'string' && maxAge.match(/^[0-9]+$/)) {